Bronnitsy: Geography

-Historical center of Bronnitsy stands on the southern bank of narrow and shallow Lake Belskoe, a former path of Moskva River that is now completely cut off the river.
+The historical center of Bronnitsy stands on the southern bank of narrow and shallow Lake Belskoe, a former path of the Moskva River that is now completely cut off from the river.
 Narrow and flat land between the lake and the river is in part occupied by fifteen soccer fields and the Olympic Reserve school, specializing in training rowing athletes; the lake itself serves as a rowing channel.
 Two small islands on the lake are uninhabited, the lake itself is spanned with a pedestrian suspension bridge.

 The Moscow-Ryazan road, which once ran through Bronnitsy, now bypasses the city center north of the A-107 Ring Road and returns to the old track south from it.
 Sovetskaya Street, the segment of the M5 road that passed through Bronnitsy, is still an important street, passing through the town center.
 A-107, the main east-west corridor, crosses the city and Moskva River a few blocks south from Lake Belskoye.
 The old and narrow bridge across the Moskva River causes traffic queues that have sometimes reached 10 km.
 In August 2008, the poor condition of the bridge due to its extensive usage led to a ban on truck and heavy bus traffic over the bridge, further aggravating congestion.
 One year later the town administration agreed to proceed with the construction of a second two-lane bridge next to the old one, but no funds have yet been firmly allocated.

 Most of the town's territory retained traditional single-family houses.
 Midrise housing concentrates in the southern part of Bronnitsy along A-107.